 - Preheat oven to 350 degrees.
 Line a sheet pan with parchment paper, silicone baking mat, or lightly grease with oil.

 - Mash bananas in a large bowl.
-Stir in oil, maple syrup, egg, vanilla, cinnamon, and baking powder.
+Stir in oil, maple syrup, egg, vanilla, cinnamon, baking powder, and salt.

 - Mix in oats and flour until just combined.
 Stir in about 3/4 of the chocolate chips, reserving some to place on the top.